Home

 There’s a non-profit organization whose only purpose is to help federal employees help each other in times of need.
 This same group also awards scholarships to help federal employees and their immediate family members pay for college.

 That organization is the Federal Employee Education and Assistance Fund (FEEA).
-When a major storm strikes, a car breaks down or a spouse loses a job, FEEA is there for these federal employees who need an extra hand.
-For more than 30 years, FEEA has been there to assist federal employees in times of dire need by providing grants and no-interest loans.
+When a major storm strikes, or a severe illness occurs, FEEA is there for these federal employees who need an extra hand.
+For almost 40 years, FEEA has been there to assist federal employees in times of dire need by providing grants and no-interest loans.
 NTEU is a founding member of FEEA and National President Doreen Greenwald serves on the FEEA Board of Directors.

 Scholarships

 Have a child headed for college?
 Looking to further your career?
-Federal employees with at least three years of service are eligible to apply for scholarships for themselves, their spouses or children.
-Applications are available from January through March with awards disbursed during the summer.
+Federal employees with at least three years of service are eligible to apply for scholarships for themselves, and sponsor their spouses and children.
+Applications are available from November through March with awards disbursed during the summer.

-Since 1986, FEEA has offered scholarships to more than 10,000 individuals, including providing nearly 200 scholarships to the children of federal civilian employees who died or were severely injured in the line of duty during the terrorist attacks on the Alfred P. Murrah Federal Building in Oklahoma City, the Pentagon on 9-11, and the US Embassies and Consulates in Kenya, Tanzania and Libya.
+Since 1986, FEEA has offered scholarships to more than 11,500 individuals, including providing nearly 200 scholarships to the children of federal civilian employees who died or were severely injured in the line of duty during the terrorist attacks on the Alfred P. Murrah Federal Building in Oklahoma City, the Pentagon on 9-11, and the US Embassies and Consulates in Kenya, Tanzania, and Libya.

 Emergency Assistance

-• Severe illness or injury of employee or immediate family member
+Severe illness, injury, or dental emergency of employee or immediate family member

-• Major loss/damage to primary residence due to natural disaster
+Major loss/damage to primary residence due to natural disaster such as fire, flood, hurricane

-FEEA has given more than 11,000 loans to federal employees totaling nearly $8 million since 1986.
-FInd additional information and an application.
+FEEA has given more than 13,000 loans to federal employees since 1986.
+Find additional information and an application.

 Disaster Relief

-FEEA offers disaster relief grants up to $500 to eligible federal employees in the aftermath of floods, hurricanes, winter storms, wildfires, droughts and tornadoes.
-The charity has paid out more than 9,000 disaster relief grants totaling $4.5 million to federal employees since 1986.
-There is also the Bill Bransford Helping Hands Fund for employees facing extreme personal emergencies not resulting from a natural disaster.
-Find more information and an application.
+FEEA offers disaster relief grants up to $500 to eligible federal employees in the aftermath of floods, hurricanes, winter storms, wildfires, droughts, and tornadoes.
+The charity has paid out more than 14,000 disaster relief grants to federal employees since 1986.

 Make a Contribution